hjalal/gmod/README.md

 -   discounting

-Explore **gmod** capabilities by reviewing in the [Articles](https://hjalal.github.io/gmod/articles/) section.
+Explore **gmod** capabilities by reviewing the vignettes in the **Articles** section.
 Currently, there are 8 vignettes, 4 for decision trees D0-D3, and 4 for Markov models M0-M3.
-The vignettes are labelled from 0 to 3 going from beginner to advanced showing examples of the features above and the output of `gmod`.
+The vignettes are labelled from 0 to 3 going from beginner to advanced.

 ## Disclaimer